 The Wellstead Historical & Heritage Society is a very active group preserving local and district history and displaying it at the Community Resource Centre.
 A number of their publications are available to purchase from Wellstead CRC/Whisper Coffee Shop

 Whales visit our coastline on their migration journey and can at times be seen comfortably from the shoreline at Cape Riche and Boat Harbour.

 The coastal scenery provides a beautiful backdrop for walking, swimming, fishing and diving, and provides inspiration for artists and photographers.
 The Stirling Ranges to the north are an easy drive and are rich in a variety of flora and fauna.
 There are many well marked trails for those in search of a more strenuous activity.

-A 12 km magnetite deposit has long been known to be present just west of the townsite, and Grange Resources Limited have conducted drilling in the exploration area to map the extent of the deposit.
-An extensive Environmental Survey has also been conducted.
-Named the Southdown Magnetite project, this is expected to have a positive impact on the area when it finally goes ahead.
+A 12 km magnetite deposit has long been known to be present just west of the townsite, and Grange Resources Limited & SRT Australia have conducted drilling in the exploration area to map the extent of the deposit.
+Named Southdown Joint Venture Magnetite Project, it is yet to secure investors.